aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/deploy.rst

-How to deploy Aurelius Atlas    aaaa
+How to deploy Aurelius Atlas
 ============================

 Welcome to the Aurelius Atlas solution powered by Apache Atlas!
 Aurelius